drodrigomoura/drodrigomoura/README.md

 - 🔭 I’m currently working on **Web development**
 - 🌱 I’m currently learning VueJS, Vuex
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Some International Project to learn more about web programming and improve my English
 - 🤔 I’m looking for help with..
 - 💬 Ask me about ...
 - 📫 How to reach me: ...